Ayush-n25/Summer_Internship_SEM_7/README.md

 - Explored the articles and did some basic rearch on object-detection and SSD.
 - Find a dataset for ObjectDetection.
 ### Week-2
+- Figured out the IAM policies for working with the sagemaker notebook
+- Setup the notebook with the required dependencies and libraries.
+- Uploaded the dataset and into default s3 of sagemaker and downloaded the dataset into jupyter notebook
+### Week-3
+* Find correct format for converting labels from YOLO to SSD format.
+* Convert the Labels into a format Accepted by SSD.
+* Save the dataset to default s3 of sagemaker.
+* Generate list files from dataset.
+* Prepare RecordIO files from list files.
+### Week-4
+* Find how to do hyperparameter-tuning job in sagemaker.
+* Find which parameters are tunable for SSD and which must are mandatory to mention before starting Hyperparameter tuning job.
+* Troubleshoot the Hyperparameter training job.
+* Do the training job.
+* Create a model group and register the the trained model